-There are different levels of SEND; as many as one in five children may need extra support at some stage with their learning
+As many as one in five children may need extra support at some stage with their learning.

-If you think your child may be slow in developing or have trouble seeing or hearing properly it's important you speak to your:
+If you think your child may be delayed in their development or have sensory needs it is important you speak to your:

 - nursery or pre-school keyworker or special educational needs coordinator (SENCO)

-Surrey County Council's Supporting Children Team have Special Educational Needs & Disability's Advisors who support early years providers in the private, voluntary and independent sector in identifying special educational needs of their pupils.
-They do this working with the SENCO at the setting, offering advice on outcomes for the child, giving guidance on SEND processes and meeting with parents.
+Surrey County Council's Graduated Response Early Years Team have SEND Advisors who support early years providers in the private, voluntary and independent sector in identifying special educational needs of children.
+They do this by working with the setting, offering advice and support, giving guidance on SEND processes and meeting with parents in collaboration with the SENCO.
 They can be contacted via the following generic email addresses:

-- North east: SectorNE@surreycc.gov.uk (Elmbridge, Epsom & Ewell and Spelthorne)
+- North east: SectorNE@surreycc.gov.uk (Elmbridge, Epsom and Ewell and Spelthorne)

 - North west: SectorNW@surreycc.gov.uk (Runnymede, Surrey Heath and Woking)

-- South east: SectorSE@surreycc.gov.uk (Mole Valley, Reigate & Banstead and Tandridge)
+- South east: SectorSE@surreycc.gov.uk (Mole Valley, Reigate and Banstead and Tandridge)

 - South west: SectorSW@surreycc.gov.uk (Guildford and Waverley)

-- Our Surrey Early Support Service for young children with disabilities can help families needing extra help raising a child with disabilities and special needs and anyone who works regularly with these children and their families.
+- Surrey Early Support Service for 0 to 5 year olds with disabilities can help families needing extra help raising a child with disabilities and special needs

 - SEND Advice Surrey